tienvv1234/javascript-basic/README.md

 #BABEL

 npm install babel-core, this contains the core functionality of the compiler babel-preset-env this will take care, that all the moderm javascript feature are convert back to es5 babel-loader this one need for webpack in order to actually load babel files babel-pollyfill this one will pollyfill all the code which were not in es 5 and need to add some code to webpack config file into entry point

 #ES6 Modules

+Fractional js
+// count =2.5 ---> 2 1/2
+// count =0.5 ---> 1/2